NomicFoundation/hardhat/docs/tutorial/09_info_for_dapp.md

-# 9. Providing Contract Information for our Dapp
+# 9. Providing Contract Information to the Dapp

 For a Dapp to be able to communicate with a contract on the blockchain it needs two pieces of information: